ERASMUS POLICY STATEMENT

 a) In choosing our partners, a swot analysis was carried out to see our stronghold academic units and corresponding respective institutions in the EU Member States were approached.
-Alongside the swot analysis, staff in academic units were asked to realise their networking capability and use their existing institutional/personal links for initiating partnerships.
-Over the years of mobility with our partners, our agreements were monitored on the basis of several criteria such as the performance for previous years, quality of the partnership, number of participants benefitted from the partnership, balance of the partnership, post-mobility reports from the participants, student & staff views, and other academic/project cooperation opportunities initiated.
+Alongside the swot analysis, staff in academic units were asked to realize their networking capability and use their existing institutional/personal links for initiating partnerships.
+Over the years of mobility with our partners, our agreements were monitored on the basis of several criteria such as the performance for previous years, quality of the partnership, the number of participants benefited from the partnership, balance of the partnership, post-mobility reports from the participants, student & staff views, and other academic/project cooperation opportunities initiated.
 Monitoring and reviewing of partners to ensure relevance to courses and employability of graduates is an ongoing process.